RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/8_using_the_cli.md

 https://docs.openstack.org/user-guide/common/cli-overview.html
 {{% /alert %}}

-## First, We Need A System with the CLIs Installed
+## First, We Need Access to a System with the CLIs Installed

 {{% alert warning %}}
 In order to complete this lab, you will need an SSH client.